Voyage through the Hidden Physics of the Cosmic Web

-The Large UV Optical Infrared Surveyor (LUVOIR) will provide another excellent complement to our proposed mission concept.
+The Large UV Optical Infrared Surveyor (LUVOIR) would provide another excellent complement to our proposed mission concept.
 LUVOIR's UV spectroscopy capabilities are uniquely poised to bring about a revolution in our understanding of gas flows, enrichment, and ultimately galaxy evolution on a wide range of cosmic scales \citep{LUVOIR}.
 The combination of the cool-hot UV and warm-hot X-ray emission lines will deliver a comprehensive picture of the complex physical phases of the baryons filling the LSS.
 This will allow us to probe the composition and physical processes that define gaseous halos over the mass spectrum, delivering a transformative understanding of galaxy evolution, galaxy cluster physics, and gas within the Cosmic Web.

-\paragraph{The light and the dark phase of the Universe} In the next decades, several optical and IR telescopes will survey the distribution of galaxies and quasars over very large patches of the sky: {\it DESI}\footnote{https://www.desi.lbl.gov} is set to start in the summer of 2020; {\it Euclid}\footnote{https://www.euclid-ec.org/} will be launched in 2022; {\it LSST}\footnote{https://www.lsst.org/} will start a 10-year campaign at full regime in 2023, when {\it SPHEREX}\footnote{http://spherex.caltech.edu/index.html} will begin the first all-sky spectral survey between $0.75$ and $5\ \mu$m.
+\paragraph{The light and the dark phase of the Universe} In the next decades, several optical and IR telescopes will survey the distribution of galaxies and quasars over very large patches of the sky: {\it DESI}\footnote{https://www.desi.lbl.gov} has completed, and released to the public in January 2021, the Legacy Imaging Surveys from which 35 million galaxies and 2.4 million quasars will be selected as targets for a 5-year-long spectroscopic follow-up set to commence after a re-commissioning due to the pandemic has been finalized; {\it Euclid}\footnote{https://www.euclid-ec.org/} will be launched in 2022; the $Rubin$ Observatory\footnote{https://www.lsst.org/} (previously known as LSST) will start a 10-year campaign at full regime in 2023, when {\it SPHEREX}\footnote{http://spherex.caltech.edu/index.html} will begin the first all-sky spectral survey between $0.75$ and $5\ \mu$m.
 By 2050, all of these facilities will produce catalogues of tens of millions of galaxies and, through their overdensities and measured gravitational shear, will map the distribution of dark matter and stars in the LSS over most of the sky and out to the epoch of reionization, locating the regions where baryons in the hotter phase are expected to reside.